tisan-das/tisan-das.github.io/_posts/2025-05-02-DDIA-Chapter-1.md

 ##### Approaches for coping with load:
 - How  do we maintain good performance even when the load parameters increase by some amount
 - Scaling up (vertical scaling) vs Scaling out (horizontal scaling)
-- Common wisdom until recently is to keep the database on a single system (scale up) until scaling cost or high availability requirementsts force to make it distributed
+- Common wisdom until recently is to keep the database on a single system (scale up) until scaling cost or high availability requirements force to make it distributed

 ### 3. Maintainability: